Here's a guide to Student Bills, how to get the best deals and save a load of cash.

 For Electricity, you can use the Energy Networks Association postcode search tool.

-Use energy comparison websites like uSwitch and MoneySupermarket to see which company offers you the best deal for your personal circumstances.
+Use energy comparison websites like MoneySupermarket to see which company offers you the best deal for your personal circumstances.
 Also compare the costs of splitting your gas and electricity between separate suppliers, it could turn out cheaper!

 Beware of fixed deals